-NMFS is proposing to authorize take of fin, sei, blue, sperm, and southern right whales which are listed under the ESA.
+NMFS is proposing to authorize take of blue, fin, humpback, sei, and sperm whales, which are listed under the ESA.
 The Permit and Conservation Division has requested initiation of Section 7 consultation with the Interagency Cooperation Division for the issuance of this IHA.
 NMFS will conclude the ESA consultation prior to reaching a determination regarding the proposed issuance of the authorization.